sergiocollado/potpourri/aws_notes.md

 There are three ways to store policies:

- - **Standard** ( "11 9's") - that means that if you have 1 million files stored there, you will loose one, everty 10.000 years.
+ - **Standard** ( "11 9's") - that means that if you have 1 million files stored there, you will loose one, every 10.000 years.
   - It comes at greatest cost, but is the default.

  - **Reduced Redundancy Storage (RRS)** - is ("4 9s") - that is 99.99% durability over a given year- it means that if you have 10000 files there, you'll probable lose one every year.